 Interested?
 In me? . . .umm. . .why?

 All right, a tiny bit of detail.
 My name is Tash.
-I'm twenty five, and I've been on fanfiction for eight years.
+I'm twenty six, and I've been on fanfiction for ten years.
 Its been a long journey, and I've loved every second.
-I'm from the land of tea and crumpets, and when I'm not writing, I'm probably belly dancing.
+I'm from the land of tea and crumpets, and when I'm not writing, I'm probably belly dancing or stitching a new cosplay.
 I proudly wear the label of 'nerd'.

 I'm Leader and Co-Founder of the Anti-Cliche and Mary-Sue Elimination Society, which is just as insane as it sounds.
-My biggest project on here is Witches Wizards Shadows and Souls which I finished over two years ago.
+My biggest project on here is Witches Wizards Shadows and Souls which I finished back in 2008.
 The sequel was stranded in the lobby of development hell for a very long time before I came back to it, but now its being posted slowly and surely.

 So far as reading goes, I'm a lot more selective with fanfiction than I was when I first started.
 This is mostly due to my long fought for, well earned, Masters degree, in which I was essentially taught how to be a professional editor.
 I can't shut my inner critic off now, and I'm much more difficult to please than I was back in ye olden times.
 This is also why I rarely review - I'm a very honest critic and a lot of people here don't appreciate it.
 So I keep my opinions largely to myself.
 I have a few types of fanfiction that I have a weakness for, and its these you will often find me pawing through for a good read.